 Tour de France 2016

-The Tour will cross the col des Aravis for the 40th time in 2016, on Saturday July 24th during the 20th stage from Megève to Morzine.
-The stage is 146km long, and passes over four major cols, the col des Aravis, the col de la Colombière, the col de la Ramaz and the col de Joux Plane.
+The Tour crossed the col des Aravis for the 40th time on July 24, 2016 during the 20th stage from Megève to Morzine.
+The stage was 146km long, and passed over four major cols, the col des Aravis, the col de la Colombière, the col de la Ramaz and the col de Joux Plane.
 This same stage was used for the Etape du Tour.

 It was pouring with rain for most of the day.
 Little of note happened and the stage was won by Ion Izagirre (Movistar).
 Chris Froome kept his yellow jersey, with Romain Bardet in second place at 04′ 05″ and Nairo Quintana a few seconds behind.